 Student Gains Valuable Experience Working in France, Contributes to Better Community

 November 25, 2019 – Alero Oyinlola (C’22) has been passionate about economic development since before college.
-With the help of the Davis Fellowship Program, she was able to work with an underdeveloped community in France and develop her interest towards a lifelong career.
+With the help of the Davis Fellowship Program, she was able to work with an underdeveloped community in France and develop her interest in a lifelong career.

 Change for the Better